Klaus-Tu/Bag-of-Prototypes/README.md

 ## PyTorch Implementation

-### Note
+### $\textsf{\color{red}Update}$

-The current implementation of K-Means is from scikit-learn.
-To speed up the construction of codebook, [torch-kmeans](https://pypi.org/project/torch-kmeans/) can be used.
+The current implementation of K-Means is from scikit-learn, which only use CPU for codebood construction. [torch-kmeans](https://pypi.org/project/torch-kmeans/) can utilise a GPU to significantly speed up codebook construction.

 This repository contains: